FirebaseExtended/angularfire/documentation.md

 ### $destroy()

-Calling this method cancels event listeners and frees memory used by data in this object.
+Calling this method cancels event listeners and frees memory used by this object (deletes the local data)

 $FirebaseArray
 --------------